pedrops244/app-school/README.md

-## App-School
+## React template

-Application to simulate a school.
+I created a basic template to automate my time when starting a project.